noaione/yuusha-shoukan-ln/sources/v13/chapter1.md

 [If you’re not confident, we can always stop, you know?]

-[...Leave the bullsh*try to when you’re sleeping.]
+[...Leave the bullshittery to when you’re sleeping.]

 [Fufufu, then, I’ll be leaving him in your care...
 Partner.]